japila-books/spark-sql-internals/docs/spark-sql-CommandUtils.md

 IMPORTANT: `updateTableStats` uses link:spark-sql-properties.adoc#spark.sql.statistics.size.autoUpdate.enabled[spark.sql.statistics.size.autoUpdate.enabled] property to auto-update table statistics and can be expensive (and slow down data change commands) if the total number of files of a table is very large.

-NOTE: `updateTableStats` uses `SparkSession` to access the current link:SparkSession.md#sessionState[SessionState] that it then uses to access the session-scoped link:spark-sql-SessionState.adoc#catalog[SessionCatalog].
+NOTE: `updateTableStats` uses `SparkSession` to access the current link:SparkSession.md#sessionState[SessionState] that it then uses to access the session-scoped link:SessionState.md#catalog[SessionCatalog].

 NOTE: `updateTableStats` is used when link:hive/InsertIntoHiveTable.adoc[InsertIntoHiveTable], <<spark-sql-LogicalPlan-InsertIntoHadoopFsRelationCommand.adoc#, InsertIntoHadoopFsRelationCommand>>, `AlterTableDropPartitionCommand`, `AlterTableSetLocationCommand` and `LoadDataCommand` commands are executed.